bionanoimaging/bionanoimaging.github.io/View5D/index.md

 -----------------------------------------------

-The View5D Java program can be compiled as Java Applet or as a plugin to ImageJ or MATLAB.
+The View5D Java program can be compiled as Java Applet or as a plugin to ImageJ, MATLAB and Julia.
 Its functionality remains identical; only the way its loads and saves data differs between applet and plugin.
 To optain information on the specific details, click [Applet](View5DasApplet.html), [ImageJ plugin](View5DasImageJ.html), or as applet within [MATLAB](View5DasMatlab.html).
 You can also start View5D from Julia offering many ways to interact with the Viewer directly from Julia.
 For more details see [View5D in Jullia](https://github.com/RainerHeintzmann/View5D.jl).

 Almost all commands in View5D can be addressed via the keyboard (be careful when you type, as every letter has an action!) or the menu (right click in one of the data-display windows) and selection from the popup menu.